|

 4.00 Credits

-This course covers the principles of different performance enhancements systems/devices for race and street applications.
-Students will install and test performance devices on our Mustang chassis dynamometer and Land & Sea engine dynamometer.
-Systems tested will include fuel systems, exhaust systems, air induction systems, ignitions systems and engine management systems.
+This course covers the principles of different engine performance systems/devices for race and street applications.
+Systems tested will include fuel systems, intake & exhaust systems, ignitions systems and engine management systems.
 Prerequisite(s): None Co-requisite(s): None

 -